MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxpostfragmentiterator.md

 ## Remarks

-Client drivers typically call this method to begin the process of posting fragments to hardware.
+Client drivers typically call **NetRingGetRxPostFragmentIterator** to begin the process of posting fragments to hardware for Rx.
+Drivers later complete this process by calling [**NetRingSetRxPostFragmentIterator**](netringsetrxpostfragmentiterator.md).

-For an animation and code example of posting fragments to hardware, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).
+For an animation and code example of posting fragments to hardware for Rx, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).

 ## Requirements